Inklingo

 Examples

-Tomorrow he/she will not be able to go out.
+Tomorrow the doctor will be able to see you.

 Ella no podrá asistir a la cena de mañana.